SeaLantern-Studio/sea-lantern-docs/en/faq.md

 SeaLantern is built on Tauri and essentially acts as a browser accessing localhost.
 Therefore, system configurations related to the network stack (such as proxy or firewall settings) may affect the normal operation of SeaLantern.

-If you encounter other similar issues on SeaLantern, such as `Connection Refused`, please check the relevant configurations first.
+If you encounter other similar issues with SeaLantern, such as `Connection Refused`, please check the relevant configurations first.

 ## Server Won't Start